jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

     }
 ```

-`as_ref` gives us back a reference to the contents of the `Option`.
-We call `as_ref` on the Option because we don't want to take ownership of the `Box<dyn state>` in the `Option`.
-Again, we can't here - `self.state` is an immutable reference, so we can't take ownership of the value inside the `Option` even if we wanted to, since `self`, and by extension `self.option` are both immutable in this context.
+We call `as_ref` on the Option to convert the owned value into a ref, because we don't want to take ownership of the `Box<dyn state>` in the `Option`. (`self.state` is an immutable reference, so we can't take ownership of the value inside the `Option` even if we wanted to, since `self`, and by extension `self.option` are both immutable in this context.)
 We call `unwrap()` because we know that `self.state` will always contain a value.
 This is one of those examples of us knowing more than the compiler - we know `self.state` wil never be `None` here, so we can just panic instead of trying to deal with the case where it's `None`.
 After the `unwrap` we have a `&Box<dyn State>`, so deref coercion will take place until we ultimately call `content` on the current State's implementation.

 Let's have a look at the `Draft` state: